muffin87/helm-tutorial/part-03/README.md

 # Part III: Deploy your first chart

-Now that we have everything in place, we can deploy our first chart.
-To start off simple, we will take an already packaged and tested chart.
+Now that we have everything in place, we can deploy our first Chart.
+To start off simple, we will take an already packaged and tested Chart.
 To get one of these `Charts` we will need to introduce the Helm repo management.

 ## Helm Repos